Baltimore Car Accident Lawyers: Safety Tips for Memorial Day TravelMay 23, 2017

 As the unofficial kickoff to the summer season approaches, and the temperature is slowly starting to rise, many people are starting to make plans for Memorial Day.
 From backyard barbecues to weekends at the beach, thousands of people will be hitting the road, eager to get to their holiday destinations.

 With so many cars on the road during this busy weekend, the risk of car accidents increases dramatically.
-In fact, according to the National Safety Council, over the past six years, there has been an 11.5 percent increase in fatal traffic accidents over the Memorial Day weekend.
+In fact, according to the National Safety Council, over the past six years, there has been an 11.5 percent increase in fatal traffic accidents through the Memorial Day travel.
 To avoid being another Memorial Day car accident statistic, keep the following safety tips in mind:

 - Make sure your vehicle is well-maintained.
 At the beginning of the summer season, have your car serviced.
 Keep your windows and headlights clean so that your visibility is not compromised.